ruricolist/serapeum/reference.md

 Return a table like TABLE, but with keys and values flipped.

-TEST filters which values to set.
+TEST filters which keys to set.
 KEY defaults to `identity`.

 ## `(set-hash-table set &rest hash-table-args &key test key strict &allow-other-keys)`